ebullient/ttrpg-convert-cli/docs/configuration.md

 ## Use the dice roller plugin

 The CLI can generate notes that include inline dice rolls.
-To enable this feature, set the `useDiceRoller` key to `true`.
+To enable this feature, set the `useDiceRoller` attribute to `true`.

-If you render dice rolls, set `useDiceRoller` to true to use dice roller strings when replacing dice `{@dice }`, and `{@damage }` strings.

-Please note that if you are using a custom template and fantasy statblocks, you do **not** need to set the dice roller in your config.
-Fantasy statblocks will take care of the rendering itself.
+## Render with Fantasy Statblocks

+If you are using the Fantasy Statblocks plugin to render your statblocks, set `yamlStatblocks` to `true`.

+This will avoid adding backticks or other formatting related to dice rolls in statblock text (which will make Fantasy Statblocks happier), whether you have dice roller plugin enabled or not.

 ## Tag prefix